CraigShutesbury/shutesburybroadband/broadbandFaq.md

  - Allows Shutesbury residents to start internet-based businesses
  - Connects Shutesbury residents to the rest of the world in a way they are not now
  - Increases the value of our homes - many home buyers will not consider a property that does not have broadband
- - Makes quality-of-life enhancing services such as [Telehelp](http://www.ncbi.nlm.nih.gov/pubmed/7694919) available to citizens of Shutesbury
+ - Makes quality-of-life enhancing services such as [Telehelp](http://www.ncbi.nlm.nih.gov/pubmed/7694919) available to citizens of Shutesbury.
+This will be particularly valuable to the elderly and to those on fixed incomes.

 ### The Situation Today

-At the moment, a handful of households in Shutesbury have broadband internet via Verizon DSL, which is slow when compared with the options in nearby towns;  some households pay high rates for satellite-based internet, which is fast but suffers from high latency and outages during bad weather.
-Some parts of town have cellular phone signals and can use that, usually with limited data plans, and also subject to weather-related outages.
+At the moment, a handful of households in Shutesbury have broadband internet via Verizon DSL, which is slow when compared with the options in nearby towns;  some households pay high rates for satellite-based internet, which is faster but suffers from high latency, limits on data transfers, and outages during bad weather.
+Some parts of town have cellular phone signals and can use that, usually with limited data plans, but are also subject to weather-related outages.

 Over the last 20 years, various companies have hinted at or even promised to deliver broadband internet to Shutesbury.
 None of them have done so, and there is little reason to - Shutesbury has relatively few households and low population density.
 Because it abuts the Quabbin Reservoir, Shutesbury is not on the way to any place with more potential customers.
 So the return on investment for commercial internet access is not there.

-We believe an investment in broadband internet access in Shutesbury can pay for itself, but on a 20-30 year time horizon - the kind of investment government can make, but which businesses that need to produce shorter-term profits for shareholders cannot.
+We believe an investment in broadband internet access in Shutesbury can pay for itself, but on a 20 year time horizon - the kind of investment government can make, but which businesses that need to produce shorter-term profits for shareholders cannot.
 The private market has had more than twenty years to solve this problem in Shutesbury.
 It has not.

 There is almost certain to be funding available from the state to defray the costs if we do this in the near future - the recent [IT bond bill](http://www.mma.org/economic-a-community-development/13518-it-bond-bills-passed-by-house-senate-would-fund-high-speed-internet-in-rural-areas) means that funds will be available if we act very soon, making this a good time to invest in broadband in Shutesbury.